Azure/VM-cross-zone-recovery-private-preview/README.md

 # Enable cross zone recovery for VMs (preview)

 Virtual machines can be recovered quickly from zonal outages by moving them across availability zones.
 This solution guarantees a Recovery Point Objective (RPO) of zero and a Recovery Time Objective (RTO) of ~15 minutes.
 By using [zone redundant disks](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#zone-redundant-storage-for-managed-disks) we will are able to provide an RPO of 0.
-As the feature is dependent on zone redundant disks all its [limitation](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#limitations) will apply to the recovery solution also.
+As the feature is dependent on zone redundant disks all its [limitation](https://learn.microsoft.com/en-us/azure/virtual-machines/disks-redundancy#limitations) will apply to the recovery solution as well.

 ## Sign up for preview